Majumdars of Sylhet

 The Mazumders of Sylhet (সিলেটের মজুমদার বংশ), or more specifically, the Mazumders of Gorduar/Barshala, are a notable aristocratic family who have played important roles throughout the history of the Sylhet region.

 History

 Origin

-The family was founded by a Bengali Hindu man called Sarbananda from the village of Barsala.
-Sarbananda became a Muslim, changing his name to Sarwar, and worked as a minister under the Sultan of Bengal.
+The family was founded by a man called Sarwar khan from the village of Barsala and worked as a minister under the Sultan of Bengal.
 Under the instructions of Sultan Alauddin Husain Shah, Sarwar went to the Pratapgarh Kingdom to negotiate with Sultan Muhammad Bazid to return Sylhet to the Bengal Sultanate.
 After being rejected by Bazid, Sarwar defeated him in a war also fighting Bazid's allies, the Zamindars of Kanihati and of Ita.
 Bazid gave up his title as the Sultan of Pratapgarh, and Sarwar was rewarded as the next legitimate Nawab of Sylhet after Gawhar Khan Aswari's death, and was granted the title of Khan.

 Early history

 Sarwar's son, Mir Khan was the next Nawab of Sylhet.
 Mir Khan, was made the Qanungoh (revenue officer) of Sylhet, and the family continued holding this office until the abolishment of the Qanungoh system.
 Mir Khan married Lavanyavati, the Muslim daughter of Bazid of Pratapgarh.

 Lodi Khan was said to have won a battle against Khwaja Usman, and then his son Jahan Khan established Jahanpur, named after himself.
 In the 17th century, Keshwar Khan, the Qanungoh of Sylhet under Emperor Aurangzeb, dug a canal which he called Keshwar Khal.
 His son, Mahtab Khan, is also known to have established a Haat bazaar in the Sylhet region named after himself.